 I’ve a peripheral blog where I’m posting some random advice/snippets on writing and publishing.
-I don’t know it all and can only speak from my experiences but as I wish I’d had some help in the beginning and had known then what I know now, if something I’ve come across helps someone else or enlightens a reader then all to the good.
+I’m not a wise source, and can only speak from my experiences but as I wish I’d had some help in the beginning and had known then what I know now, if something I’ve come across helps someone else or enlightens a reader then all to the good.

 I’ve reposted (below) my opening comments.
 Maybe after reading you won’t want to pop along but if you do check out my Peripheral Papers.